-Our summer programs include HEOP’s 6-week summer prep session for incoming students and Jump Start, a 3-week early orientation and college transition program for pre-freshmen.
+Our summer programs include HEOP’s 6-week summer prep session for incoming students and Jump Start, a 3-week early orientation and college transition program for pre-first-year students.
 The College also hosts numerous summer workshops in the creative and performing arts.

 Questions about our summer programs?
 Contact the Center for Academic Support and Tutoring for more information.